 David Filer

-David was born and raised in Zimbabwe and was lucky enough to grow up surrounded by the animals he now loves to draw.
-David was always the quiet ‘art guy’ at school but it was only during his study of Information Design at the University of Pretoria that he really fell in love with drawing.
+David was born and raised in Zimbabwe and lucky enough to grow up surrounded by the animals he now loves to draw.
+David was always the quiet ‘art guy’ at school, but it was only during his study of Information Design at the University of Pretoria he really fell in love with drawing.

 David works purely in graphite pencil.
 Whilst he has experimented with most mediums, David always felt a pull back to the medium that started it all for him.